mrcloudmustache/aws-certified-advanced-networking/1_1-design-edge-networking-services.md

 * Cache-control max-age in seconds -
 * Cache-control s-maxage in seconds -
 * Expires - date and time
+* AWS recommends using Cache-control max-age over Exprires.
+If both are configured only Cache-control max-age is used.
 * Custom origin these headers must be injected by the application
 * S3 as the origin, the headers can be set using object metadata
 * Cache invalidations